 - If you have many lots you can merge the selected lots.
 For example, if you have two lots with the same expiration date you can select the checkbox before ID and select the option merged the selected lots.

-3. If you want to associate a file with a lot, for example, the invoice or the datasheet, you can click on this option and a pop-up will appear and you can upload the file you want to associate.
+3. If you want to associate a file with a lot (for example the invoice or the datasheet), you can click on this option and a pop-up will appear and you will be able to upload the file you want to associate.

 4. This green number shows the remaining quantity of the lot after you have used an item.
 Here its an example of 2.50L but the amount can be anything after you destock the lot item.